-This dependency can be avoided by adding CXXLINKFLAGS += ['-static-libgcc'].
+This dependency can be avoided by adding CXXLINKFLAGS += ['-static-libgcc'] (when linking with gcc instead of fbc).
 It only adds 15KB to the binary!

-Currently nightly linux builds don't run on my Slackware system at all because they require libtinfo.so, which is a very common incompatibility between distros. ncurses can be compiled either as just libncurses, or as separate libtinfo and libncurses libraries, where libtinfo just has terminfo functions.
+* libtinfo.so is a very common incompatibility between distros. ncurses can be compiled either as just libncurses, or as separate libtinfo and libncurses libraries, where libtinfo just has terminfo functions.
 Various distros compile it differently; Debian compiles as two libraries.
 If you get an error the workaround is to symlink libtinfo.so to libncurses.so.
 FB itself requires libtinfo if it exists, and otherwise falls back to libncurses.
-(This is logic in src/compiler/fbc.bas) The proper fix is to make sure it is compiled to only require libncurses.
-I should submit a patch to FB to override fbc's well-intentioned but annoying behaviour.
+(This is logic in src/compiler/fbc.bas - well-intentioned but annoying).

-What's described in this section is checked automatically when compiling with scons portable=1.
+What's described in this section is checked automatically (by check_lib_requirements()) when compiling with scons portable=1.
 It's printed at the bottom of the build output and looks like

 >> ohrrpgce-custom requires glibc 2.14 (released 2011-06-01) and libs for gcc 3.4.0 (released before 2008-03-05)